Timescale raises $12.4M to build a new breed of time series database software

 Businesses are gathering more and more information than they ever have before, whether it’s a manufacturer or a bank, and to Timescale CEO Ajay Kulkarni the existing database software soon won’t provide the horsepower they need.

-That’s why he and CTO Mike Friedman started Timescale, a new open source time series database software.
+That’s why he and CTO Mike Freedman started Timescale, a new open source time series database software.
 The idea is that businesses increasingly need ways to divine insights from the data they gather, whether that’s from sensors in a power plant to financial transactions — and they need to do it in real time without room for error.
 Timescale hopes to build out a new kind of database software that will feel familiar to developers but offer that kind of capability, and then look to build a business on top of that.
 To do that, Timescale has raised $12.4 million in a new round of financing led by Benchmark Capital, with NEA and Two Sigma Ventures participating, with Benchmark’s Peter Fenton joining the startup’s board of directors.

 “Developers had two choices: SQL and relational databases, which are easy to use and reliable but hard to scale,” Kulkarni said.
-“They also had NoSQL, which scaled which scaled but weren’t reliable.
+“They also had NoSQL, which scaled but [wasn’t so reliable].
 When we looked at the nature of machine data we realized there’s a way to offer the best of both worlds.
 But also realized that machine data was largely time-series in nature.
 Every machine record is a measurement with a timestamp and some metadata.
 What we did was a little different and heretical, we built it on top of Postgres, and by doing that we inherited all the operational tools of Postgres, but we ended up making it scale for time-series data.”

 Timescale sits on top of Postgres, one of the most popular open source database tools used by developers today.
 Kulkarni said Timescale is riding a resurgence in the usage of Postgres as businesses begin to collect more and more data, and that’s helped it attract a wide swath of developers looking to find a more efficient real-time way to access that data.
 Developers have downloaded Timescale more than 100,000 times, Kulkarni said.